Instructor Preparation - Online Blended Part 1

 - Packing a wound with Woundclot

-- Woundclot and knife crime injuries
+- Woundclot and knife injuries

 - Woundclot and large areas